utachicodes/mafalia-credit-scoring/README.md

 ---

-## 🌟 Overview
+## Overview

 **Mafalia** is a cutting-edge AI-powered financial platform designed specifically for businesses in Senegal.
 It revolutionizes credit scoring and loan management by combining advanced artificial intelligence with real-time financial data analysis, Mobile Money integration, and transparent credit assessment.
+Built with v0 by Vercel to accelerate prototyping and UI generation.

-### 🎯 Key Highlights
+### Key Highlights

 - **AI Credit Scoring**: Intelligent credit rating system (AAA to BB) based on comprehensive business metrics
 - **Real-Time Analysis**: Instant financial health assessment with live data processing